-FreeBSD, a free and open-source Unix-like operating system has been around since 1993.
-However, its origins are directly linked to that of BSD, and further back, those of Unix.
-During this History of FreeBSD series, we will talk about how Unix came to be, and how Berkeley’s Unix developed at Bell Labs.
+FreeBSD has been around since 1993, and its development has had some turning points in history.
+During this entry of our History of FreeBSD series, we talk about how Unix came to be, and how Berkeley’s Unix developed at Bell Labs.

 Transparent (inline) configurable compression is one of the many compelling features in OpenZFS—but it is also one of the more frequently misunderstood features.
 Part of our “OpenZFS in Depth” series, we walk you through how OpenZFS compression works and dive into parameters like ashift and recordsize.